kedro-org/kedro/docs/source/configuration/advanced_configuration.md

 For example, you can [use hooks to load external credentials](../hooks/common_use_cases.md#use-hooks-to-load-external-credentials).

-Alternatively, if you are using config loader as a standalone component, you can override configuration as follow:
+Alternatively, if you are using config loader as a standalone component, you can override configuration as follows:

 ```{code-block} python
 :lineno-start: 10